 - Health care experience.
-Documentation of minimum of 16 hours of volunteer/paid or two to three hours of job shadowing experience.
+Documentation of minimum of 16 hours of volunteer/paid health care experience or two to three hours of job shadowing experience.

 - References.
-Two recommendations from health professionals must be submitted on University recommended forms located within the application.
+Three recommendations from health professionals must be submitted on University recommended forms located within the graduate application.
 Separate letters from references are NOT required.
-Only TWO references will be accepted.
+Only THREE references will be accepted.

 - Writing samples.
 Satisfactory individual writing samples are required of all final applicants.